Crypto Pump and Dumps: How To Spot & Avoid Them

 8. Lack of fundamental value

 Generally speaking, investors should always stick to cryptocurrencies with a fundamental value regardless of whether they’re trying to avoid pump and dumps in crypto or not.
 Most legitimate, blue-chip coins have some form of underlying value and real-world/Web3 use-case that investors are speculating on.
-On the other hand, pump and dump coins will almost always lack any sort of fundamental value.
+On the other hand, pump-and-dump coins will almost always lack any sort of fundamental value.
 Their developers will typically flaunt the coin’s ability to fly to the moon, how it is creating a loyal community, and other positive price sentiments without ever actually describing what the coin does.

 Always look out for a coin’s whitepaper to gain a full understanding of what problem the project developers are trying to solve, and how they’re setting out to do this.
 To be clear, not all successful crypto projects have started out with fundamental value.
 The most popular meme coins are often more community-based than they are pragmatic, however legitimate projects in this space will often have a long-standing social media presence and a clear roadmap.